opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 ## 2. Upload Localized Datasets to QFieldCloud

-### Create or Configure Your Cloud Project:
+### Create or Configure Your Cloud Project

 - In QFieldCloud, create a new project or choose an existing one.
 For details, see [Getting Started with QFieldCloud](../get-started/tutorials/get-started-qfc.md#create-and-configure-your-cloud-project).

-### Synchronize with QFieldSync:
+### Synchronize with QFieldSync

 - In QGIS, open your project and use the QFieldSync plugin to upload it to your QFieldCloud project.
 - At the beginning of the synchronization process, you will see a new **Upload missing localized dataset(s)** checkbox.
 Ensure this option is checked.
 If you hover over the checkbox, you will see the list of files that will be uploaded.
-This checkbox is only available for users with the permission to add files to the `localized_datasets` project.
+This checkbox is only available for users with the permission to add files to the `shared_datasets` project.

 !![QFieldSync Synchronization Dialog with Localized Datasets upload option enabled](../assets/images/upload_missing_localized_datasets.png)

 - Click on the **Perform Actions** button to proceed.
 During the upload phase, a list of the localized and regular project datasets will appear as they are being transferred.

-- This instructs QFieldSync to find the actual data files referenced by your Localized Data Paths and upload them to the **`localized_datasets`** cloud project.
+- This instructs QFieldSync to find the actual data files referenced by your Localized Data Paths and upload them to the **`shared_datasets`** cloud project.

-### Review Upload Log:
+### Review Upload Log

 - After the synchronization completes, you can check the QFieldSync log.
 It will detail the files uploaded, including localized datasets that were sent to QFieldCloud.